SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 - [x] Try DQL.
 - [x] Add timer to estimate state value.
 - [x] Test 30 * 30 nodes in PPO and DQN.
-- [ ] Sets the node selected for the environment for the action to the node that happens not to be reachable.
+- [x] Sets the node selected for the environment for the action to the node that happens not to be reachable.
+- [ ] Optimize the code and optimize the new sparse objective function.
 - [ ] Add direction features to model.
 - [ ] Try inputing link matrix using GNN.
 - [ ] Try cooperative reward and global state value estimating.